Its the Grammys and 28 million people are watching worldwide as Nicki Minaj struts onto the stage. Voice booming, hips shaking, dancers twerking.

 Despite thinking that this would be a two-month window only and I would inevitably go back to my yoga-only ways, I have carried on lifting weights and exercising booty growth beyond this time via classes and activities at home too.
 It is more exhilarating than cardio and really yields results.
 For anyone thinking of trying out a new workout regime, or looking into getting into fitness, now is the best time to start.
 We are spoilt in London with such a great array of amazing classes and programmes.
 Doing group activities like this is a great way to keep you interested, continually trying new things and persevering with your fitness.
 Lots of studios offer great introductory discounts and there are also great new apps like class pass, which allow you to try different workouts with ease.
 There are also downloadable programmes to do at home too.
 The blogger and personal trainer Kayla Itsines offers a great training program for women, which is easy to follow and accessible if you don’t want to go to the gym or hire a personal trainer.
 You can check out her amazing abs circuit here Do let me know if you guys have any great new classes or booty workouts you recommend.
 I would love some of your advice.
 Until then I will keep on happily skipping myself to a bigger booty.

-As If we all turned up to @thelomaxway wearing the same @rottenroach t-shirt @saskiawinbergh @tesswardchef A photo posted by Rosie Fortescue (@rosiefortescue) on
+As If we all turned up to @thelomaxway wearing the same @rottenroach hoodie from a custom printed hoodies company @saskiawinbergh @tesswardchef A photo posted by Rosie Fortescue (@rosiefortescue) on